 Uber is usually quite safe in London, but there are some risks that come with getting in any car.
 Be sure to stick to Uber’s official safety precautions if you decide to use the service.
 You can also send your route to a friend, to make sure they can track that you got home okay.
 I do this all the time after a night out with friends.

 Before getting into any Uber, always make sure the driver is there for you and has your correct drop-off address.

 Taxis are generally safe in London, but it’s essential only to use official taxis.
 There are plenty of reliable taxi services around London.
 Many of them can be hailed from the side of the road, but pre-booking is also an option.

-Most areas of London are pretty safe to walk around at night, however I would recommend being alert as you walk around, not having you headphones in or have the volume up too loud, so that you wouldn’t heard if someone was behind you.
+Most areas of London are pretty safe to walk around at night.
+However, I would recommend being alert as you walk around, not having your headphones in or having the volume up too loud, so that you wouldn’t hear if someone was behind you.

-In case of emergency such as fire or terrorists attack these are the emergency numbers you should know.
+In case of emergencies such as a fire or terrorist attack, these are the emergency numbers you should know.
 Both 999 and 112 numbers are for the emergency services (police, fire and ambulance) in London.

 London is a magical place with plenty of mysteries to be discovered.
 But staying safe when you travel alone in London is the only way you’ll have a good time.

 While you’re walking around this famed city, it’s best not to wear headphones.
 These decrease your awareness of your surroundings – and it’s important to stay vigilant and aware, even in the safest cities.